foodfight/foodfight.github.com/source/_posts/2018-03-12-incident-management.markdown

 * What is an "Incident" and what is "Incident Management"?
 * How does incident management impact mean-time-to-recover (MTTR)?
-* Advising companys how NOT to have a single point of failure: PROCESS - Predictable.
+* Advising companies how NOT to have a single point of failure: PROCESS - Predictable.
 Repeatable.
 Optimize.
 Clear.
 Empowerment.
 Scalable.
 Sustainable.
 "Learn all you care, share all you know."
 * What is the lifecycle of an incident?
 * What is an "Incident Commander"?
-* Liason Officer: (LNO)
+* Liaison Officer: (LNO)
 * Where does learning and collaboration come into play with incident commanding?
 * Peacetime and Wartime; After Action Review (AAR), Root Cause Analysis (RCA)

 Picks<a name="picks"></a>